• Skip to primary navigation

 There are probably more than 3 ways to cook bacon but I am going to focus on the 3 easiest ways: fry it, bake it and microwave it.
 Each method requires a different approach so I am going to share all three methods with you.

-I know that some like their bacon super crispy while others like their bacon on the "softer" side.
-It really depends on what you are using the bacon for.
 It will be up to you to experiment a bit with the times listed on the recipe card below to find what you are looking for but the cook times I am listing below is a great starting point.

 If you've ever wondered what part of the pig Bacon comes from check out the picture below.
 Surprised?